xasyhack/offsec_oscp_2025/README.md

         ```
         - XSS stored in the WordPress DB.
 Login WP as admin, then click the visitor plugins

-    - Cross-site scripting
-    - Cross-site scripting
-    - Cross-site scripting

-10. Common Web Application attacks
+9. Common Web Application attacks
     - **Directory traversal**: access files outside of the web root by using relative paths
       - absolute path: `cat /home/kali/etc/passwd`
       - relative path: `cat ../../etc/pwd`: move 2 directories back to root file